Azure/fedramp-iaas-webapp/README.md

 ## Disclaimer

 - This document is for informational purposes only.
-Microsoft makes no warranties expressed, implied, or statutory, as to the information in this document.
+MICROSOFT MAKES NO WARRANTIES, EXPRESS, IMPLIED, OR STATUTORY, AS TO THE INFORMATION IN THIS DOCUMENT.
 This document is provided "as-is."
 Information and views expressed in this document, including URL and other internet website references, may change without notice.
 Customers reading this document bear the risk of using it.
 - This document does not provide customers with any legal rights to any intellectual property in any Microsoft products or solutions.
 - Customers may copy and use this document for internal reference purposes.
 - Certain recommendations in this document may result in increased data, network, or compute resource usage in Azure, and may increase a customer's Azure license and/or subscription costs.